-There’s a magnificent little nutrient that is responsible for over 300 key body functions and more than 60% of Americans are deficient but don’t know it.
-This nutrient can easily help a long list of symptoms and diseases disappear.
-It’s a sleeper nutrient and I recommend it to most of my clients.
+There’s a magnificent little nutrient that is responsible for over 300 key body functions and more than 60% of Americans are deficient, but don’t know it.
+This nutrient can easily make a long list of symptoms disappear.
+It’s a sleeper nutrient (pun intended) and I recommend it to most of my clients.
 It’s the mineral, Magnesium (Mg).

 Anything that is tight-your mood, muscles, head, or stiff and crampy, is a sign of magnesium deficiency.
 It’s found in all of your tissues and is required for your cells to make energy, and stabilize cell membranes (think insulin resistance).
-It helps all muscles relax, including your heart, arteries, and colon.
+It helps all muscles relax, including your heart, arteries (high blood pressure), and colon.

 Here are signs that you might be magnesium deficient: